 Photo: Conservancy Staff

-Cuyahoga Connections Volume six commemorates Black History Month and encourages us to learn about the many individuals who worked for positive change in the United States.
+This installment of Cuyahoga Connections commemorates Black History Month and encourages us to learn about the many individuals who worked for positive change in the United States.

 Don’t forget to reach out to us with questions, comments or to share your experiences and completed journals by sending an email to firstname.lastname@example.org or tagging #forCVNP on your social media posts!